Charlotte City Council member seeks to create task force as New Year’s Eve shooting victim speaks

 Now, he’s scheduled for surgery to repair his badly damaged toes.

-Even still, he says he feels blessed that he and his family are alive.
+Even still, he said he feels blessed that he and his family are alive.

 “We’re lucky.
 We’re blessed,” he said.

-Nineteen-year-old Daevion Crawford was arrested for the shooting Monday and charged with five counts of assault with a deadly weapon with intent to kill and one count of going armed to the terror of the public.
+Daevion Crawford, 19, was arrested for the shooting Monday and charged with five counts of assault with a deadly weapon with intent to kill and one count of going armed to the terror of the public.
 His bond was raised to $1.5 million on Tuesday.